StackExchange/Stacks/adrs/0006-automatic-library-release.md

 ## Issue

 At the time of writing, many Stacks libraries are released manually.
 This is a time-consuming process that is prone to human error.
 We should automate this process to save time and reduce errors.
+The lack of an automated release process requires use to permit developer-specific accounts to publish, which is a liability and violates the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 ## Decision